Funmi4194/ecommerce/README.md

 ## Deployment
-- `RENDER_DEPLOY_HOOK` refers to the hook to trigger a render deployment for the service To deploy on Render, connect your GitHub repository, select Docker as the environment, and add environment variables as needed—Render will handle the rest"
+- `RENDER_DEPLOY_HOOK` refers to the hook to trigger a render deployment for the service To deploy on Render, connect your GitHub repository, select Docker as the environment, and add environment variables as needed—Render will handle the rest.

 ## Documentation